WebOrigami/docs/src/pika/intro.md

 ## Inspect a live web site

-The web site you're reading now supports viewing its contents as an explorable graph, so you can reference it directly in `pika`.
-For example, this site includes a route [/samples/greetings/](/samples/greetings/), and you can pass that URL to `pika` to view the files there:
+The web site you're reading now supports viewing its contents as an explorable graph, so you can reference it directly in pika.
+For example, this site includes a route [/samples/greetings/](/samples/greetings/), and you can pass that URL to pika to view the files there:

 ```console
 $ pika https://explorablegraph.org/samples/greetings/